Late Night Feelings

-Late Night Feelings is the fifth studio album by British producer Mark Ronson.
+Late Night Feelings is the fifth studio album by British and American DJ and producer Mark Ronson.
 It was released on 21 June 2019.
 It is his first album in four years, following Uptown Special (2015).
 Its lead single, "Nothing Breaks Like a Heart" featuring Miley Cyrus, was released on 29 November 2018.
 The title track "Late Night Feelings", featuring Lykke Li, was released alongside the album pre-order on 12 April.
 "Don't Leave Me Lonely" was released on 17 May 2019 as the album's third single.
 "Find U Again" featuring Camila Cabello was released on 30 May 2019 as the fourth single.
 "Pieces of Us" featuring King Princess was released on 17 June 2019 as the album's fifth single.

 Background

 In an interview with Las Vegas Weekly, Ronson described the album as "definitely the best thing" he has ever made and the album he has worked the hardest on.
 He also agreed that the album contains "sad bangers", as those are the kinds of songs that have "emotional resonance" and that he was drawn to making during the writing and recording process.